curvegrid/go-ethereum-wiki/Contracts-and-Transactions.md

 Invalid JSON RPC response
 ```

-After you found a way to install `solc`, you make sure it's in the path, if [`eth.getCompilers()`](https://github.com/ethereum/wiki/wiki/JavaScript-API#web3ethgetcompilers) still does not find it (returns an empty array), you can set a custom path to the `sol` executable on the command line using th `solc` flag.
+After you found a way to install `solc`, you make sure it's in the path.
+If [`eth.getCompilers()`](https://github.com/ethereum/wiki/wiki/JavaScript-API#web3ethgetcompilers) still does not find it (returns an empty array), you can set a custom path to the `sol` executable on the command line using th `solc` flag.

 ```
 geth --datadir ~/frontier/00 --solc /usr/local/bin/solc --natspec